-Where possible the URLs of pages should be the same as they are on the previous website.
-This makes it easy for visitors to find the new pages (without you having to redirect them) and retains 100% of the authority that flows to a particular page – and all other things being equal usually retains keyword rankings.
+Where possible, URLs should be the same as the previous website.
+This makes it easy for visitors to find the new pages (without you having to redirect them) and retains 100% of the authority that flows to a particular page – and all other things being equal – usually retains keyword rankings.

 However, if your URLs are not user or search engine friendly, this is a good time to optimise them.
 For example: